Diu Fortress: Geography

 The fortress-castle, known in Portuguese as 'Praça de Diu', is set within the Diu island, on the southern tip of the coast of Gujarat at the mouth of the Gulf of Cambay (also known as Gulf of Khambat).
 The fort and the town are delimited on the east by the state of Gujarat, on the west by the Arabian Sea, on the north by the Kolak River and on the south by Kalai river.
-It borders the district of Daman, the town of Valsad and Junagarh district of Gujarat.
+It borders the town of Valsad and Junagarh district of Gujarat.
 Two bridges provide the connecting links to the town and fort.
 The secured fort provided sea access for trade and traffic with Cambay, Broach (now known as Bharuch) and Surat in Gujarat.